sociocom/Clinical-Semantic-Textual-Similarity/README.md

-# BERT for sentence pair regression task
+# BERT for sentence pair regression task (Semantic Textual Similarity)
 BERT is recently the  state-of-the-art method for NLP tasks.
 Here, I use BERT for sentence pair regresssion task.
 The reason I do not want to use the BERT sentence classification model is because the sentence pairs scores/ labels are continuous and not integers.